 Whether it’s a breakfast date with your partner or a tickle session with your kids, connecting with someone you love first thing will set your priorities and remind you of what’s really important.
 Even if the morning is really busy, try to sit down for a few minutes over breakfast and talk about what’s going on in each others’ lives.
 Katie James’ morning routine is all about spending quality time with her two babes, and Nadine Abramcyk tells us that although her two kids are her alarm clock, “Seeing their faces makes the early wake-up time worthwhile.”

 And don’t forget that the simple act of smiling can actually make us feel way happier.
 Next time you wake up on the wrong side of the bed, go ahead and laugh at your partner’s cheesy joke.
 Suddenly the morning won’t seem like such a bummer after all.

 Be a super scheduler.

 It’s no secret that most successful people live by their calendars to stay organized and make sure that high priority items are non-negotiable.
 As you’re visualizing the day ahead, go ahead and put everything that you intend to accomplish on the calendar, prioritizing the things that are most important to you.
 This way your mind is freed from all those scheduling details to focus on more creative tasks.
 Don’t forget to schedule in breaks and a little “me time,” or else those are bound to get neglected once the busyness of the day sets in.

 Nail your get-ready-quick routine.

-Boss babes are usually too busy to spend an hour primping in front of the mirror, so most of them have a tried-and-true makeup and hair routine that they can knock out at lightening speed.
-Brooklyn Decker gets this gorgeous in 6 minutes, while Tory Burch has been quoted as saying, “I usually walk out the door with a wet head, put my hair in a low ponytail and go out for the day… I don’t blow dry my hair, except when I go to a party.”
+Boss babes are usually too busy to spend an hour primping in front of the mirror, so most of them have a tried-and-true makeup and hair routine that they can knock out at lightning speed.
+Brooklyn Decker gets this gorgeous in six minutes, while Tory Burch has been quoted as saying, “I usually walk out the door with a wet head, put my hair in a low ponytail and go out for the day… I don’t blow dry my hair, except when I go to a party.”